The pandemic continues to cause unprecedented disruption across industries worldwide.

 The report has also examined the competitive landscape of the market.
 Some of the major players include:

-According to the estimates by IMARC Group, the global medical cannabis market is expected to witness CAGR of 15.3% from 2021 to 2026.
+According to the estimates by IMARC Group, the global medical cannabis market is expected to grow at a CAGR of 15.3% during 2021-2026.

 The growing prevalence of chronic diseases, along with the increasing utilization of medical cannabis for treating different conditions, represents some of the key factors impelling the market growth.

 Rapid legalization of cannabis for numerous medicinal applications across several nations represents one of the major key trends in the global medical cannabis market.